ankithkumar08/120-days-of-python-coding-/README.md

 ### Day 18:
 - **Question:** Write a Python program to find the factors of a given number.
 - **Solution:** A program that displays all factors of a user-defined number.
-[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_17.py)
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_18.py)
 - **Learnings:**   Practiced loops and conditionals, enhancing my understanding of efficient iteration in Python.

 ### Day 19:
-- **Question:** Write a Python program to find the factors of a given number.
+- **Question:** Write a Python program Find the ASCII value of a given character.
-- **Solution:** A program that displays all factors of a user-defined number.
-[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_17.py)
+- **Solution:** Developed a program to input a character and display its ASCII value using the ord() function.
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_19.py)
-- **Learnings:**   Practiced loops and conditionals, enhancing my understanding of efficient iteration in Python.
+- **Learnings:** Enhanced skills in user input handling and character encoding concepts.